aragon/governance/AGP-24_Deprecate_0_5_Rinkeby_DAOs.md

 **Oct.
 29, 2018:**

-- Upgrade Aragon Core, and move Aragon Core v0.5 to a new URL (e.g. old-app.aragonpm.eth)
+- Upgrade Aragon Core, and move Aragon Core v0.5 to a new URL (e.g. app-v05.aragonpm.eth)
 - Disable onboarding for the deprecated Aragon Core v0.5

 **Mar.
 29, 2019:**